tlemmin/glycosylator/README.md

 ## Demo
 The demo folder contains a 7 examples, showing how to use the different classes provided by Glycosylator.

+- The Molecule class is used for storing the coordinates (Prody’s AtomGroup) and connectivity (NetworkX graph) of a molecule.
+- The MoleculeBuilder class is employed for building and editing molecules.
+- Glycosylator class was designed to deal specifically with glycans/glycoprotein.
+Sampler class implements a genetic algorithm for removing clashes between
+- Molecules and their environment (e.g. protein).
+- Drawer class is used for generating 2D symbolic representations of glycans according to the UIPAC standard.

 ## Glycan text representation
 A UNIT is defined by its residue name (3 letter code from PDB), the connecting atom, and the path from the root UNIT.
 The root UNIT is the first glycan is connected to the sequon.